Philly’s Other History Eastern State Penitentiary

 Eastern State Penitentiary Website

-• Cost: $14 – the Steve Bescemi narrated audio tour and exhibitions are included in the ticket price.
+- Cost: $21 – the Steve Buscemi narrated audio tour and exhibitions are included in the ticket price.
 Tripod use pays an extra fee.

 Plan Your Trip to Philadelphia

-In addition to Eastern State Penitentiary Tour, check out more freaky and creepy stuff at Context Travel’s History of Medicine in Philadelphia Tour.
-Context Tours have been a long time favorite of mine and Philadelphia is their home, so they offer a bunch of tours that you shouldn’t miss!
+In addition to the Eastern State Penitentiary Tour, check out history at Context Travel’s Colonial History in Philadelphia Tour.
+Context Tours has been a long-time favorite of mine, and Philadelphia is their home, so they offer a bunch of tours that you shouldn’t miss!

 Need More Ideas?
 Use Visit Philly’s website to plan out things to do and check out the events.

-Drinking in Philadelphia: Stop at the secretive Franklin Mortgage & Investment Company.
+Stop at the secretive Franklin Mortgage & Investment Company.
 No, it’s not a bank, it’s a speakeasy near the Sonesta Hotel.
-Or if you want something more refined have a drink at the Sofitel Liberte Lounge where they have their own rooftop beehives raising honey for their fun cocktail menu!
+Or, if you want something more refined, have a drink at the Sofitel Liberte Lounge, where they have their own rooftop beehives raising honey for their fun cocktail menu!

 Disclosure: